GuildWorks/titech-2023/docs/Adalo/Adalo-en.md

 - [Adalo](https://www.adalo.com/) is a no-code tool from the United States.
 It allows you to develop applications without programming.
 - You can create an app by selecting the parts you want to use from those provided and dragging and dropping them onto the screen.
 - You can develop not only web apps(to be displayed in a browser), but also smartphone apps for Android and iOS.
 It is also possible to publish the developed application on Google Play and AppStore.
+- It is a good tool for learning no-code development for the first time because it is simple and easy to understand.

+---
+#### Caution
+- It is difficult for multiple people to edit an Adalo application at the same time, so using it for team development in DevelopmentPhase is not recommended.
+  - However, if only one person is in charge of screen development and all other members are in charge of API development, it can be used without problems.

 ---
 #### Example of apps created with Adalo